quattor/pan/panc-docs/source/obtaining/obtain-panc.rst

 java compiler should be relatively painless.
 The binary packages include the code, scripts, and documentation of the compiler.

-| *Tarballs/Zip File*.
+Tarballs/Zip File
-| Untar/unzip the package in a convenient area and redefine the PATH
-variable to include the ``bin`` subdirectory.
+    Untar/unzip the package in a convenient area and redefine the PATH variable to include the ``bin`` subdirectory.
 You should then have access to ``panc`` and the various log file analysis scripts from the command line.

-| *RPM*.
+RPM
-| Simply using the command ``rpm`` (as root) to install the package will
+    Simply using the command ``rpm`` (as root) to install the package will be enough.
-be enough.
 The scripts and binaries will be installed in the standard locations on the system.
 The RPM is not relocatable.
 If you need to install the compiler as a regular user, use one of the machine-independent packages.

-Using the compiler requires Java 1.5.0 or later to be installed on the system.
+Using the compiler requires Java 1.6.0 or later to be installed on the system.
 If you want to run the compiler from ant, then you must have ant version 1.7.0 or later installed on your system.